The Two Ronnies: Solo sections

 Both Barker and Corbett had their own solo sections on each show.
 Barker would have his own heavily wordplay-based sketch, often as the head of a ridiculous-sounding organisation (for example, the "Anti-Shoddy Goods Committee").
 Likewise, Corbett always had a discursive solo monologue in each show, when he sat in a chair, facing the camera, attempting to tell a simple joke, but constantly distracting himself into relating other humorous incidents.
 The joke itself was normally deliberately corny; the humour came from Corbett's wild tangents, as well as the anticlimax when he finally reached the punchline.

 An example of Ronnie Corbett's humour is this short excerpt from a monologue:

 I was lying in bed with my wife last Sunday morning when she called me by a special pet name she has for me, a loving and endearing term that only she uses.
 'Hey, Shorty' she said, 'would you like to hear the patter of little feet?'
 Somewhat taken aback, I replied 'Yes, I would.'
 She said 'Good.
 Run down to the kitchen and get me a glass of water.'

 Serial stories

 It became a tradition of the shows to have a continuing serial story which progressed through the eight episodes of a series.
 These were often fairly bawdy tales with special guest stars.
-The Two Ronnies also starred in two spin-off silent films labelled The Two Ronnies Present..., By the Sea and The Picnic, written by Barker, mainly silent comedies featuring a squabbling upper-class family with a 1920s feel about them.
+The Two Ronnies also starred in two spin-off silent films labelled The Two Ronnies Present..., The Picnic and By the Sea, written by Barker, mainly silent comedies featuring a squabbling upper-class family with a 1920s feel about them.